machine mastery

 What’s the ideal dose for Breville Barista Express double basket?

 18 grams is the standard starting point for the single-wall double basket.
-You can adjust ±2g based on your specific beans and taste preferences.
+Some beans work better with 19-20g, others with 17-18g.
+Weigh, test, adjust.

 What grind settings work for light roast coffee?